mgiovenco/builder_design_pattern/README.md

 Use the Builder pattern when:

-1) The algorith for creating a complex object should be independent of the parts that make up the object and how they're assembled.
+1) The algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled.

-2) The construction process must allow different preresentations for the object that's constructed.
+2) The construction process must allow different presentations for the object that's constructed.

 #Problem solved in example